Luděk Sekyra: Current Projects

 The Sekyra Group's current projects include new neighborhoods in central locations of Prague: the areas of the Smíchov train station (Smíchov City), Rohan Island (Rohan City), the Žižkov train station (Žižkov City), Vítězné Náměstí in Dejvice, and more near the main road of Opatov in Prague's Jižní Město.

 Smíchov City is the largest project in the modern history of Prague.
 The project will include almost 400,000 m2 of residential, administrative, commercial, and public space including a kilometer-long pedestrian boulevard that will serve as the focal point of the entire project.
 There will also be a school and extensive green space.
 After the project is completed, in 12 years, 12,000 people are expected to live or work there.
-Total investment will reach 20 billion CZK.
+Total investment will reach 35 billion CZK.
 Construction began on September 30, 2020.

 The new neighborhood of Rohan City is located at the borders of Karlín, Invalidovna, and Libeň in the vicinity of the city's historic center.
 The project will include more than 350 thousand square meters of residential, administrative, and commercial space, as well as a public school.
 The project's focal point will be a kilometer-long promenade along the riverbank, which will be connected to a recreational island.
 The overall design of the project saw contributions from world-famous Danish urban designer Jan Gehl and architect Eva Jiřičná.

 The residential neighborhood of Žižkov City will offer 3,000 apartments on the location of the former freight railway station.
 At the same time, the historical station building will be revitalized in collaboration with the city of Prague, giving it a predominantly public function including the National Film Archive.

 Charity and political philosophy

 Luděk Sekyra is a long-time active philanthropist.
 He helped create the Centre for Philosophy, Ethics, and Religion at Charles University, and in September 2018, he founded the Sekyra Foundation whose first members of the board (chaired by L. Sekyra) are Jiří Pehe, Michael Žantovský, Jiřina Šiklová, Tomáš Halík, Daniel Kroupa, and Martin Palouš.
 Members of its international board are for example Mark Thompson, Grzegor Ekiert, Alexander Görlach and Karolina Wigura.
 The goal of the foundation is to support the development of civil society, liberal democracy, and critical thinking.
 In 2021 an Oxford professorship in moral philosophy has renamed for Sekyra and White's Professorship of Moral Philosophy in recognition of the Sekyra Foundation's £2.8 million donation.
+He has been a member of the advisory board of the Safra Center for Ethics at Harvard since 2023.
+In 2025 he became a member of the American Philosophical Association (APA).